Blog

 Rolls-Royce is an industry leader in this area and provides data exchange enabled digital services for their airline customers through the Blue Data Thread program.
 Nick Ward, VP Digital Systems, Civil Aerospace at Rolls-Royce describes the program as follows: “Imagine a thin blue thread connecting every Rolls-Royce powered aircraft, every airline operation, every maintenance shop and every factory”.
 Read more about Rolls-Royce Blue Data Thread in the Aircraft IT article, Aircraft IT MRO V10.5, Winter 2021 by aircraftit - Issuu.

-Rolling out a working data exchange solution between any OEM and its hundreds of airline customers does not happen overnight.
-The challenge of onboarding airlines to the platform is two-fold.
 The first is the technical challenge of connecting to the airlines’ systems.
 Subject matter expertise in M&E systems integration and a deep understanding of the data in those systems are critical capabilities for the OEM to acquire.

 The second challenge is to motivate the airlines to participate in the data exchange, which is a complex matter but can be broken down into a simple cost-benefit equation.
 To address the cost side of the equation, the airline’s burden to connect to the pipeline should be minimized.
 This is accomplished by providing support for the airline and designing the integration around existing M&E system data export capabilities.
 In practice, a light-scale integration project with each airline is needed and should be managed by the OEM or their integration partner.